 Tarrel has a B.S. in Business Administration and a B.A. in Theology.
 He worked 20 years in the food and consumer products industry as a customer service and logistics manager.
 Tarrel believes that with faith, determination, and a positive attitude, you can accomplish anything.
 During his time off, Tarrel enjoys walking, golfing, and home improvement projects.

-Shelly Drummond, Basic Needs Coordinator,
+Now hiring: Basic Needs Coordinator,

 Suzanne Howe, Financial Stability Coach

 Suzanne has a BBA in Accounting with a minor in Spanish.
 She retired after 31 years as a defense contract auditor, an instructor, and an Inspector General investigator with the Department of Defense.
 Suzanne is driven to help people change their financial destiny by avoiding or getting out of debt, and actively working a plan to achieve their goals and dreams.
 During her time off, Suzanne is usually on a horse.

 Jennifer Olivas, Financial Stability Coach

 Jennifer has a B.S. in Psychology, M.A. in Forensic Psychology, and is pursuing an M.A. in Clinical Mental Health Counseling.
 Jennifer is driven by showing her clients how to do better with what they have, motivating them to see and maximize their potential to move up, and watching them find peace and stability in life.
 Jennifer spends her time off studying and living life with her family, hiking and exploring.